HakkaTjakka/CAVES/Linux_ShaderTest/readme.md

 # Test.

 Create 1.12.2 region files with help of shader(s).
+(Not ready yet...)

 This one is rather complex.
 What goes very fast is calculating the 'paths' of some sine waveform 'tubes' running around the region file.